lukaszliniewicz/LLM_Chat_Repo_Context/README.md

 # LLM Chat Repo Context

-A simple tool to assist with providing context about code repositories (directory structure and all/selected concatenated non-binary files) to Large Language Models in chat interfaces when no github integrations are available.
+A simple GUI and command line tool to assist with providing chat LLMs with context about code repositories (directory structure and all/selected non-binary files, concatenated and saved as a text file) when no github integrations are available.
 Processing a lot of code through the API, especially for big proprietary models like Claude Sonnet or Opus (which are the most capable), can get very expensive very fast.
-The chat interface is much cheaper if one does it a lot, an integration with Github is not always possible and the models can't execute any code or browse the internet (at least Claude can't).
+The chat interface is much cheaper if one does it a lot.
+An integration with Github is not always possible and the models can't execute any code or browse the internet (at least Claude can't), which is when this may come in handy.

+You can view a sample output from the [Pandrator](https://github.com/lukaszliniewicz/Pandrator) repository [here](https://github.com/lukaszliniewicz/LLM_Chat_Repo_Context/blob/main/example_pandrator.txt).

 >[!Note]
 >- This tool does not provide direct integration with LLMs